maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### The Court Reporter, where every solitary word of conversation is included

-Don't include all the extra social niceities of everyday dialogue, or filler words like "um" or "well."
+Don't include all the extra social niceties of everyday dialogue, or filler words like "um" or "well."
 Can simply use narrative summary or description instead.

 #### Don't Mind Us, or author forgets other characters are present

 Don't have characters present in a scene only to make them mute and motionless.
-This includes with characters around those who are talking to themselves.
+This includes characters around those who are talking to themselves.

 #### Doublespeak, or inadvertently making characters seem dishonest

 It's easy to make characters seem dishonest when dialogue is too straightforward and unequivocal.
   * Denying they are lying
   * Repeating the same point over and over
-  * Mentioning incidental actions at the wrong moment, like figeting or looking away
+  * Mentioning incidental actions at the wrong moment, like fidgeting or looking away

 #### Hello I'm the Mommy, or characters announcing things they shouldn't